Tontonjo/joix/README.md

 Allow you to change anything, but once it has booted, it's debian and docker so you can do whatever you want.

 ## After the installation you should:
+- Configure the applications to use the path specified at "What's in the box"
 - Set a static IP adress
 - Change the default passwords
 - Ensure your data are safe with backups